zsuzhengdu/wildfly-py/docs/api.md

 **Parameters**:

-* server_group (str): Reload all servers within server group that are currently running.
+* server_group (string): Reload all servers within server group that are currently running.
 Default = None.
 * blocking (bool): Wait until the servers are fully reloaded before returning from the operation.
 Default = False.

 **Returns** (requests.Response):